-Voluntary coalitions, partnerships and alliances, including with the business community, international organizations and civil society, are key for implementing and scaling up successful approaches (Table 3).
-The Implementation Plan builds on relevant voluntary coalitions, partnerships and alliances and focuses on the added value of coordination, collaboration and synergies between related initiatives, emphasizing the link between pollution, environment, climate and health in the priorities of potentially related initiatives which have not yet prioritized pollution.
-It provides an opportunity for these initiatives to work better together and to provide more visibility for their work, from a pollution angle.
+The Implementation Plan builds on relevant voluntary coalitions, partnerships and alliances and focuses on the added value of coordination, collaboration and synergies between related initiatives, emphasizing the link between pollution, environment, climate and health in the priorities of potentially related initiatives which have not yet prioritized pollution(Table 3)..
+The Plan provides an opportunity for these initiatives to better synergize and to provide more visibility for their work from a pollution angle.
 The ability to mobilize and catalyze existing networks of stakeholders, such as the city and local authorities' network or the business associations, can have a multiplier effect and be a key success factor.